LeBow UG International Residency: Italy

-The client for this course is Chateau Du Petit Thouars, an award-winning, family-run wine company looking to expand their sales in North America and to develop tourism on their company website.
+The client for this course is The client for this course is Abbo, a 120-year-old, family-owned company that produces high-quality extra virgin olive oil, looking to develop export markets in Philadelphia and New York.
 While on the residency, students will meet with the client organization as well as a number of other business organizations.
 Company visits support students by providing greater depth of knowledge and broader insight into consulting deliverables.

-The AcademicsEligibility: Open to students in the LeBow College of Business and Hospitality Management.
-Knowledge of- or fluency in- French is not required for this course.
-Students do not need to be 21 to participate in the course.
+The AcademicsEligibility: Open to students in the LeBow College of Business and the Center for Hospitality and Sport Management.
+Knowledge of Italian is not required for this course.

-Credit: Students will be registered for MGMT 370 – For Profit Consulting, 4 credits as part of their fall 2014 course load.
-The course will meet as a regular fall term course taught by Trina Andras, Ph.D. and Michael Traud, Esq.
-The week after the term ends (December 13-20, 2014), the students will participate in an international residency to France to visit companies and to deliver their final recommendations to the client.
-The international residency is a REQUIRED part of this course.
+Credit: This course is an international consulting residency.
+Students will be registered for MGMT 370 – For Profit Consulting, 4 credits as part of their fall 2015 course load.
+The course will meet as a regular fall term course taught by a business faculty member and a hospitality faculty member.
+The week after the term ends (December 12-19, 2015), the students will participate in an international residency to Italy to visit companies and to deliver their final recommendations to the client.

 -Second payment due August 1st: $1,500